 Being the world’s largest exporter of coal, Australia is hindering global climate action.
 Many countries have supported renewable investment since Paris Agreement in 2015.
 Therefore, renewable investment tops fossil fuel investment in those countries now.

 Lack of policies, subsidies, etc

-Corporate lobbying, political pressure and inherent dependence on fossil fuels remain as challenges in shifting to renewable energy industry from the age-old fossil fuel industry.
+Corporate lobbying, political pressure, and inherent dependence on fossil fuels remain as challenges in shifting to the renewable energy industry from the age-old fossil fuel industry.

 The dangers of climate change have started affecting human lives to a great extent.
 Above all, the adoption of renewable energy is the only way out.
 With various government incentives and subsidies, the cost of renewable energy has dropped dramatically.
 Now there is not much difference between them and fossil fuels price per kWh.
 Certainly, this has helped it capture a place in the energy market.

-Hike in electricity prices, drop in solar prices, and an increased feed-in tariff has made many Australians turn to solar.
+A hike in electricity prices, a drop in solar prices, and an increased feed-in tariff has made many Australians turn to solar.
 Australia has over 2.3 million solar rooftop installations.
 Therefore, most Australians enjoy the benefits of solar energy.

 Risks of roof-mounted solar panels.
 How to avoid it